This smoked mackerel pasta recipe is simple, frugal & packed full of flavour, cooking in just 15 mins makes it is a great midweek meal!

-This Smoked Mackerel Fusilli With Chili is a super simple, frugal and incredibly quick pasta recipe.
+This fish pasta recipe is a super simple, frugal and incredibly quick recipe.

 I see it as a winter dish, the ingredients are largely neutral in their seasonality.
 However flavour wise it really screams winter to me.